|

 d.
 212 BC, Syracuse, Sicily

-ARCHIMEDES is considered the greatest mathematician and inventor of ancient times.
-He made important discoveries in geometry, hydrostatics, and mechanics.
+Mathematician, physicist, engineer, astronomer and philosopher Archimedes of Syracuse, is considered the greatest inventor of ancient times.
+He made important discoveries in geometry, hydrostatics, and mechanics, formulating the principle of buoyancy and of the lever.
 Much of his work and results were not surpassed for over 1,500 years.
-Also an outstanding engineer, he formulate Archimedes’ principle of buoyancy and the principle of the lever.

 • The Archimedes Codex: How a Medieval Prayer Book Is Revealing the True Genius of Antiquity's Greatest Scientist